-5 3.1 Description of the study domain
+15 3.1 Description of the study domain

 The Liao River is one of the largest seven rivers in China and is located in the north of the Liaodong Bay, China.
 This estuary is a crucial ecological economic zone, which plays an important role for the comprehensive development and utilization of marine industry in China.
 The Liao River estuary includes Daliao River and Liao River (Li et al., 2017).
-The

-Pink Beach of Liao River Delta is a marsh wetland covered with Phragmites communis and Suaeda heteroptera; it has been listed as the largest reed wetland and the second largest marshes in the world.
+The Pink Beach of Liao River Delta is a marsh wetland covered with Phragmites communis and Suaeda heteroptera; it has been listed as the largest reed wetland and the second largest marshes in the world.
 It provides an important habitat for a variety of marine wildlife, especially for some endangered species, such as Phoca largha, Larus saundersi and Grus japonensis.
-However, over the past decade, the Pink Beach wetland has been significantly degraded and Suaeda heteroptera community decreased by the global warming, environmental pollution and other natural or human factors.
-Some studies on tidal flat wetland have shown that the growth of marsh plant community is associated with a limited range of salinity (Zhang, et al, 2009).
-However, due to the lack of quantitative salinity observations, the impact of actual salinity on vegetation growth is still unknown for the Pink Beach wetland of Liao River.

-Study domain is located at the north of Liaodong Bay, extending from 40.3032 ° to 40.7105 ° North and 121.0294 ° to 122.0312 °East (Fig. 2).
+- 5 However, over the past decade, the Pink Beach wetland has been significantly degraded and Suaeda heteroptera community decreased by the global warming, environmental pollution and other natural and human factors.
+The studies on tidal flat wetland have shown that the growth of plant community is associated with a limited range of salinity (Zhang, et al, 2009).
+However, due to the lack of quantitative salinity observations, the impact of actual salinity on vegetation growth is still unknown for the Pink Beach wetland of Liao River. - Domain is located at the north of Liaodong Bay, extending from 40.3032 ° to 40.7105 ° North and 121.0294 ° to 122.0312 °East (Fig. 2).
 An unstructured triangular mesh of Liao River estuary (Fig. 3) was generated using bathymetry data by SMS (Surface Water Model System) software.
 The number of cells was 18108 with 9599 nodes in the computational domain.
-From the upper reaches of the river to the central part of the domain, i.e. at the Pink Beach wetland, which is the focus of the present study, with finer grid resolutions, as small as 98 m.
-Model grid size increases gradually away from the flats and estuarine deltas, and maximum grid spacing in the open sea is 2460 m.
+From the upper reaches of the river to the central part of the domain, i.e. at the Pink Beach wetland, which is the focus of the present study, the mesh resolution was made finer, especially close to the coastal line.
 Then the topographic map was obtained through terrain interpolation (Fig. 3).
+The resolution of the horizontal unstructured grid was made relatively coarser in the section of the ocean open boundary (Fig. 3).